-County Waterworks has also partnered with the Cities of Lancaster and Palmdale for the design, construction, and operation of an 18 mile recycled water system and the use of recycled water in the Antelope Valley.
+County Waterworks Districts has also partnered with the Cities of Lancaster and Palmdale for the design, construction, and operation of an 18 mile recycled water system and the use of recycled water in the Antelope Valley.

-The annual budget for these Waterworks Districts is \$165 million and is financed primarily through water retail sales and general tax levy.
+The annual budget for these Waterworks Districts and the Marina del Rey water system is \$225 million and is financed primarily through water retail sales and general tax levy.